 AdventureSmith Explorations has been aboard Le Commandant Charcot firsthand.
-Read our dedicated Le Commandant Charcot review to learn more personal insights from our time aboard, or consult this page for our detailed description of the Charcot ship, including the ship’s specifications, deck plan, cabin images, photo gallery and current links to all the trips Charcot sails.
-And contact our experts to compare Le Commandant Charcot with other Antarctica ships, small cruise ships and polar expedition ships offering Antarctica cruises, Arctic cruises, Svalbard cruises, North Pole cruises and Canada small ship cruises.
+Read our dedicated Le Commandant Charcot review to learn more personal insights from our time aboard, or consult this page for our detailed description of the Charcot ship, including the ship’s specifications, deck plan, virtual tour, cabin images, photo gallery and current links to all the trips Charcot sails.
+And contact our experts to compare Le Commandant Charcot with other small cruise ships and polar expedition ships offering Arctic cruises, Greenland cruises, Svalbard cruises, North Pole cruises and Canada small ship cruises.

 Ice Rating & Safety

 Charcot is leading her field with first-time accolades.
 She is the world’s first passenger ship with a Polar Class 2 (PC2) hull.
 Charcot’s Polar Class 2 ice rating is just one notch below the highest possible rating, Polar Class 1.
 However, no Polar Class 1 ships have been built yet, making her the most powerful polar expedition cruise ship today.
 For comparison, other advanced polar expedition ships are classified as Polar Class 5-7.
 These ships can break through ice 3.5 feet thick; Charcot can break through 8.5 feet.
 A large helipad also houses a dedicated helicopter to help the Captain and crew scout the best routes through the ice.